 What is a Dental Hygienist?

-A dental hygienist is someone who cleans teeth, examines patients for oral diseases such as gingivitis, and provides other preventative dental care.
+A dental hygienist cleans teeth, examines patients for oral diseases such as gingivitis, and provides other preventative dental care.
 They also educate patients on ways to improve and maintain good oral health.
-Almost all dental hygienists work in dentists’ offices and work closely with dentists and dental assistants.
+Almost all dental hygienists work in dental offices and work closely with dentists and dental assistants.

 What does a Dental Hygienist do?